National Geographic

-National Geographic (formerly the National Geographic Magazine, sometimes branded as NAT GEO) is an American monthly magazine published by National Geographic Partners.
+National Geographic (formerly The National Geographic Magazine, sometimes branded as Nat Geo) is an American monthly magazine published by National Geographic Partners.
 The magazine was founded in 1888 as a scholarly journal, nine months after the establishment of the society, but is now a popular magazine.
-In 1905, it began including pictures, a style for which it became well-known.
+In 1905, it began including pictures, a style for which it became well known.
 Its first color photos appeared in the 1910s.
 During the Cold War, the magazine committed itself to present a balanced view of the physical and human geography of countries beyond the Iron Curtain.
 Later, the magazine became outspoken on environmental issues.

-Since 2019, controlling interest has been held by The Walt Disney Company.
+Until 2015, the magazine was completely owned and managed by the National Geographic Society.
+Since 2015, controlling interest has been held by National Geographic Partners.
 Topics of features generally concern geography, history, nature, science, and world culture.
 The magazine is well known for its distinctive appearance: a thick square-bound glossy format with a yellow rectangular border.
-Map supplements from National Geographic Maps are included with subscriptions.
-It is available in a traditional printed edition and an interactive online edition.
+Map supplements from National Geographic Maps are included with subscriptions, and it is available in a traditional printed edition and an interactive online edition.